private ear infection treatment in London

 How is otitis externa treated?

 Treatment includes antibiotic and steroid drops, pain relief and keeping the ear completely dry, even in the shower!
 Often, to allow the antibiotic drops to work, the ear canal needs to cleaned of debris.
 This is often done using microsuction.
 Occasionally, if the ear canal is very swollen, a small wick is inserted into the ear canal to help draw the antibiotic drops into the ear.
-Sometimes, if otitis externa becomes a recurrent problem, it is important to take an ear swab to find out the type of infection.
+Sometimes, if otitis externa or itchy ears becomes a recurrent problem, your Doctor may take an ear swab to find out the type of infection.

-At Auris Ear Care, our specialist ear doctors can diagnose and treat otitis externa in the comfort and safety of your own home using our mobile service or at our convenient Harley Street clinic.
+At Auris Ear Care, our specialist ear doctors can diagnose and treat out ear infections such as otitis externa in the comfort and safety of your own home using our mobile home visit service or at our convenient Harley Street clinic in central London.
+We are open for home visits 24 hours a day, 7 days a week across London and the Home Counties.

 Your Auris clinician will listen to your concerns and ask you questions about your symptoms.
 We will note down your medical history and ask about any allergies you may have.
 After taking consent, our ear expert will examine your ears using a small device with a light (an otoscope).
 This is painless, quick and will allow our clinician to make a diagnosis.

 If you have an outer ear infection, you will be offered microsuction as the first part of your ear infection treatment.
 This involves gentle cleaning of the ear under microscopic vision using fine suction to clear away any debris or infection from the ear canal.
+The can be safely performed in the comfort of your own home during a private home visit.
 If the ear canal is very blocked, sometimes we need to insert a wick into the ear.
 This is a small piece of sponge that draws the antibiotic drops into the ear.
 It will need to be removed after two to three days, and our Auris clinician will arrange a follow-up appointment for you.
-Once your appointment is over, we will be able to offer you a private prescription so that you can collect your antbiotics from your local pharmacy.
+Once your appointment is over, we will be able to offer you a private prescription so that you can collect your antibiotics from your local pharmacy.

 How can I reduce the chance of getting otitis externa/swimmer’s ear?

-The best things you can do to prevent otitis externa are:
+The best things you can do to prevent further episodes of ear pain, itching or ear discharge (otitis externa) are:

 - Keep your ears dry, especially in the bath or shower